kubecost/docs/getting-started.md

 ## <a name="out-of-cluster"></a>Allocating out of cluster costs

-[AWS] Provide your bucket congifuration info in `/bucketconfig.html` which is available from the Cost Allocation page.
-This information includes S3 bucket name, Athena table name, Athena table region, and Athena database name.
+[AWS] Provide your congifuration info in Settings.
+The information needs includes S3 bucket name, Athena table name, Athena table region, and Athena database name.
 View [this page](/aws-out-of-cluster.md) for more information on completing this process.

+[GCP] Provide configuration info by selecting "Add key" from the Cost Allocation Page.